smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 	<description> This is the record of an app service publisher that the module has.
 It should contain the most up to date information including the service's active state</description>

 	<param name="serviceId" type="String" mandatory="true">
-		<description> A unique id tied to this specific service record.
+		<description> A unique ID tied to this specific service record.
 The ID is supplied by the module that services publish themselves. </description>
 	</param>

 	<param name="serviceManifest" type="AppServiceManifest" mandatory="true">